RafaBVM/osticket-postinstall/README.md

 <img src="https://i.imgur.com/n97OiFZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now I configure agents to work on the tickets.
 I create two agents under the name Alex Hernandez and David Quintanilla, giving them individual emails and passwords, but different access for both.
-Alex's role is under the System Admin that I had created earlier and the department he's under is the Supreme Admin that I had also made giving him overall access to the tickets and assigning them to whomever.
+Alex's role is under Supreme Admin in which I had created earlier, and the department he's under is the System Admin that I had also made giving him overall access to the tickets and assigning them to whomever.
 The team I put him in is the Support
 Level II team.
-For David I gave him limited access under the support department but gave him secondary access to the System Admin departement so he can resolve the tickets that he has assigned.
+For David I gave him limited access under the Support department but gave him secondary access to the System Admin departement so he can resolve the tickets that he has assigned.
 I put him under the Level I Support team.
 </p>
 <br />
 <p>